 Take the Coca-Cola Company (KO) for example, a multinational beverage company that has a long history of paying out dividends:

-As you can see, there are many peaks and dips that occur within KO's history over a few days time (like most stocks).
+As you can see, there are many peaks and dips that occur within KO's history over a few days time (like every other stock).
 Long-term dividend investors could use this to their advantage by selling a small portion of their returns and reinvesting it back into the stock at a later date.
 These investors could also reinvest the returns into more attractively-priced dividend-paying stocks.

 This is a strategy that many dividend investors overlook, as they do not want to harm their long-term dividend cash flows.
 This is why we only sell a small portion of our shares, and do so only when the growth is above ~10%, to ensure the returns outweigh the potential losses in dividends.

-The dividend coverage ratio is a measure that determines the number of times a company can pay dividends to its shareholders.
+The dividend coverage ratio determines the number of times a company can pay dividends to its shareholders.
 This ratio is useful in determining whether a company is able to sustain and grow its current level of dividend payments:

 Dividend coverage = Earnings per share (EPS) / Annual dividend per share